khushbunakhat/WeatherApp/README.md

 # 2.Technologies

-React.js(useState,useEffect,API)
+React.js(useState,useEffect,API,react-detect-offline)

 # 3.Live Demo
-This app is deployed globally in netlify.so you can access the site with this link.
+This app is deployed globally in netlify.so you can access the site live with this link.

 https://weather-forecast-app-by-khushbu-nakhat.netlify.app/